matthewbowling123/PID/README.md

 https://github.com/matthewbowling123/PID/assets/112979288/06107892-84c8-41d0-a37a-12b61f05deea

 <img src="https://github.com/matthewbowling123/PID/assets/112979288/accf2bc5-f720-49bc-b269-8552db595657" alt="wiring2" style="width:500px;">
 ## Reflection
+### Reflection Matthew
 This assignment ultimately proved itself very difficult for my partner and I. Though the Cad design itself was very simple, The code took a lot of effort to create and much of it was borrowed from other people.
 A big thanks to all three Weders for their code and their brilliant documentations which I learned a lot from.
 I think ultimately if we had more time planning out the project we would have gotten further.
+### Reflection Aaron
+Everything was going smooth except for the code.Me and my partner couldn’t find anything online about the code.We research for a couple weeks and couldn’t find anything till we did.But it took us to the last minute to get it working.It works good now.That went a little off of the goal we had but we adjusted and made improvements, we expect for us to struggle with this sense were not that good a python coding .The planning and CAD was easy for us we got the final version done in just a couple weeks.With no big problems to deal with.